Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 Demand evidence a stranger can check.

-- Pilot results, case studies, an independent benchmark — anything I don't have to take on faith.
+- Pilot results, case studies, an independent benchmark — a demonstrable improvement over today's process that I don't have to take on faith.

 Pressure-test the moat and the failure modes.